 Appropriate gearing takes full advantage at each power level.
 Using the shifter on the right handlebar, you can change the Dualie gearing.
 Dualie has nine gear ratios or speeds.
-The largest gear ratio for the BOX Prime 9 cassette is 30:12.
-At a ratio of 30:12, every rotation of the crank arms turns the rear wheel 2.5 times, which is good for maintaining higher speeds.
+The largest gear ratio for the microSHIFT advent cassette is 30:11.
+At a ratio of 30:11, every rotation of the crank arms turns the rear wheel 2.7 times, which is good for maintaining higher speeds.
 However, the torque output is around $1/3^{rd}$ of the motor output so accelerating from a stop and hill climbing using this gear ratio is a bad idea.
-In the lowest gear (largest cog), the gear ratio for the BOX Prime 9 cassette is 30:50.
-For every rotation of the crank arms, the rear wheel turns 60% of a full rotation; not so good for maintaining higher speeds, but great for getting the most torque out of the motor for hill climbs and on soft ground (snow, sand and mud).
+In the lowest gear (largest cog), the gear ratio for the microSHIFT advent cassette is 30:42.
+For every rotation of the crank arms, the rear wheel turns 71% of a full rotation; not so good for maintaining higher speeds, but great for getting the most torque out of the motor for hill climbs and on soft ground

+(snow, sand, and mud).
 Learn to use the gear shifter to adjust to terrain to take full advantage of each power level you choose AND REMEMBER TO ALWAYS SHIFT WHILE PEDALING.